;

 Videos from Policymakers

-Brought to you by ASP HOMEROOM, through a collaboration between Close Up Foundation and A Starting Point, these supplemental videos are an introduction to policy areas that provide an opportunity for students to hear different perspectives directly from lawmakers.
+Brought to you by ASP HOMEROOM, through a collaboration between Close Up Foundation and A Starting Point, these supplemental immigration videos are an introduction to policy areas that provide an opportunity for students to hear different perspectives directly from lawmakers.

 Unaccompanied Minors